jpadams/runyer/README.md

 POSIX nodes can return the results of stdout.
 Windows nodes can't right now.
 Windows is fire and forget!

+No spaces allowed in title to keep filename and mco/LM sane.

     class acts {